Aratramba/ps-barbershop/readme.md

 You must have [node](http://nodejs.org/), [npm](https://npmjs.org/), [coffeescript](http://www.coffeescript.org) and [grunt](http://www.gruntjs.com) installed.

 ##### Install node modules #####
-Run `npm link` to create a local install of the grunt packages.
+Run `npm install` to create a local install of the grunt packages.

 ##### Edit code #####
 Run `grunt` to continually compile coffeescript and move the .jsx file to the photoshop directory.
-Set the proper directory in the grunt.js file.
+Set the proper directory in Grunfile.coffee file.